(updated February 4, 2022)

 California Department of Fair Employment and Housing

-In 2016, Thomas returned to her home state of California to serve as the Deputy Director of Executive Programs at the California Department of Fair Employment and Housing, the largest civil rights agency in the entire country.
-In this role, Thomas oversaw the external affairs of the office, including interfacing with federal offices such as the Equal Employment Opportunity Office (EEOC) and training state agencies on civil rights matters.
+In 2016, Judge Thomas returned to her home state of California to serve as the Deputy Director of Executive Programs at the California Department of Fair Employment and Housing, the largest state civil rights agency in the entire country.
+In this role, Judge Thomas oversaw the external affairs of the office, including interfacing with federal offices such as the Equal Employment Opportunity Commission (EEOC) and training state agencies on civil rights matters.
 She drafted state regulations concerning housing and employment and ensured that the Department was fairly and thoroughly reviewing all discrimination complaints brought before it.

 Los Angeles County Superior Court

 Judge Thomas has held leadership positions in many civic organizations.
 She currently serves on the board of 826LA, a Los Angeles-based non-profit “dedicated to supporting students ages 6 to 18 with their creative and expository writing skills, and to helping teachers inspire their students to write.”
-Judge Thomas also served for three years on the Board of Directors of Lambda Legal, one of the nation’s premier organizations fighting for the civil rights of all LGBTQ+ persons.
+Judge Thomas also served on the Board of Directors of Lambda Legal, one of the nation’s premier organizations fighting for the civil rights of all LGBTQ+ persons.
 As a Yale alumna, she has served on the Executive Committee of the Yale Law School Association.